sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

    :alt: certificate
    :width: 45%

-Choose Name and File Location
+Step 8: Choose Name and File Location
 ++++

 Select the ``Name & file location`` of the certificate using browse button.